thekesolutions/koha-plugin-gobi/README.md

   This should be discussed with someone more familiar with acquisitions workflow.
 * It is not clear if GOBI price includes taxes, and which percentage.
 * There might be some discount applied that is not included on the GOBI message.
+* Is budget enough?
+Do we need to handle that?
+* Authentication we currently only support cookie authentication, which is not enough. a hook to the plugins handling system could be needed.
+Or move it into _Koha_ proper (caveat: _Koha_'s REST api doesn't provide a way to do this either).

 ## License